Parametrized symmetric groups and the second homology of a group: Introduction

 One might ask whether the fibers of $h_n$ satisfy some weaker property.
 For example, one might expect that the map $h_n^{-1}(0) \to F_{h_n}(0)$ is $c(n)$-connected for some $c(n)$ which depends only on $n$ and tends to infinity as $n\to \infty$.

-The following result which is a consequence of Theorem 1 asserts that this map is at least $1$-connected in one important special case. \begin{thm} If $X=BG$ is the classifying space of a group $G$ then for $n\geq 3$ the natural map $h_n^{-1}(0) \to F_{h_n}(0)$ induces an isomorphism of fundamental groups $\pi_1(h^{-1}_n(0))\cong \pi_1(F_{h_n}(0))$. \end{thm} The proof of \cref{thm:main} involves some explicit computations with simplicial fundamental groups using Quillen Theorem A and van Kampen theorem.
+The following result which is a consequence of Theorem 1 asserts that this map at least induces an isomorphism of fundamental groups in one particular special case. \begin{thm} If $X=BG$ is the classifying space of a group $G$ then for $n\geq 3$ the natural map $h_n^{-1}(0) \to F_{h_n}(0)$ induces an isomorphism of fundamental groups $\pi_1(h^{-1}_n(0))\cong \pi_1(F_{h_n}(0))$. \end{thm} Apart from~\cref{thm:summary} the proof of \cref{thm:main} involves some explicit computations with simplicial fundamental groups using Quillen Theorem A and van Kampen theorem.